-- In December 2014, EC completed a population assessment for the terns based on nest count surveys it conducted between 2010 and 2013, supplemented with historical breeding data from 1978-80, 1989, 1999-00, and 2007-08.
+- In December 2014, ECCC completed a population assessment for the terns based on nest count surveys it conducted between 2010 and 2013, supplemented with historical breeding data from 1978-80, 1989, 1999-00, and 2007-08.
 Population trends for other colonial waterbirds were included to provide a broader context of trends in diversity and abundance within the AOC.
-Key facts include: - overall, the total number of colonial waterbird nests on the Ontario side of the river increased by almost 23% between 1999 and 2008; largely driven by dramatic increases in Ring-billed Gulls. - despite natural fluctuations, Common Tern populations have had no significant change over the past 30+ years, with 70 nests found in 1978-80 versus 78 in 2007-08;
+Key facts include: - overall, the total number of colonial waterbird nests on the Ontario side of the river increased by almost 23% between 1999 and 2008; largely driven by dramatic increases in Ring-billed Gulls. - despite natural fluctuations, Common Tern populations have had no significant change contaminant data for the AOC and identified priorities for monitoring.
+Limited collections were completed in 2014 and 2015; additional fish were collected in 2016 in order to provide an update on contaminant levels in comparison to reference sites.
+The preliminary results suggest that the levels of contaminants in fish at St. Marys River AOC have declined such that beneficial use of fish consumption can be considered "Not Impaired".
+Final results will be available by the end of 2019-2020 fiscal year.
+A fish eating survey, however, will also need to be conducted to confirm the status of this BUI.

+over the past 30+ years, with 70 nests found in 1978-80 versus 78 in 2007-08;